AbdullahSaeed1211/JavaScriptingTutorial/README.md

 # JavaScriptingTutorial
-My log of following a JavaScript course on Youtube
+My log of following a JavaScript course on Youtube.